VriskaSerket51/common-api/README.md

 # common-api-ts

-Simple backend framework with jwt and mysql support.
+Simple backend framework with JWT and MySQL support.

 ## Installation into an existing project